 My understanding of the world and myself is continually tested through my anticipations and actions.
 When my understanding is inadequate, I feel distress, and I attempt to repair the inadequacy through further anticipation and action.
 As these responses return me to adequate understanding, I feel delight.

 Physical pain and pleasure are cyclical breakdowns and restorations of integrity that mimic distress and delight.
 They do not in themselves improve understanding, but they can and do reinforce the impact of otherwise distressful or delightful events.
-Pain and pleasure are my experiences of maintenance and enhancement developed evolutionarily rather than through refinement of understanding.
+Pain and pleasure are forms of distress and delight developed through evolution rather than through learning.

 Ironically, pain and distress are what we feel when our neediness is most evident and our awareness brightest.
 Pleasure and delight are what we feel as we move towards unconsciousness!
 When there are no problems or problems-being-solved, there is no emotion.
 Only in unconsciousness is the differentiation of self and world obliterated and we are, for a while, truly at peace.
 But then, we aren't able to enjoy it!
 When there is no emotion, there is no consciousness.

-My capacity for anticipation permits certain emotions that are at a remove from the immediate situation.
+Our capacity for anticipation permits certain emotions that are somewhat detached from the immediate situation.
 Anxiety, for example, is the distressful anticipation of distress.
-I also experience the delightful anticipation of delight, which we could call hope or eagerness, depending on the details.
-Anger is distress tempered by the expectation that the distress may be lifted through action upon the world.
-Sadness is distress that acknowledges the need for continued efforts at changing myself.
+We also experience the delightful anticipation of delight, which we could call hope or eagerness, depending on the details.
+Anger is distress combined with the expectation that the distress may be relieved by action.
+Sadness is distress that acknowledges the need for continued efforts at improving myself.
 And so on.

 A conscious entity can only be conscious of some small portion of total reality.
 It is limited by its position in space, by the variety of its sense organs, by the sensitivity of those organs, by its access to its own processes, and more besides.
 In other words, each person has his or her own perspective on and understanding of the world.

-One consequence of perspectivity is that the contrast between objectivity and subjectivity is no longer terribly meaningful: All you can ever have is a perspective, and although some perspectives are no doubt better than others, none qualifies as the ultimate perspective.
+One consequence of this perspectivity is that the contrast between objectivity and subjectivity is no longer terribly meaningful: All you can ever have is a perspective, and although some perspectives are no doubt better than others - I prefer to be knowledgeable rather than ignorant, and sane rather than insane, for example - none qualifies as the "ultimate" perspective.

 If you want to understand the entirety of reality, you will need to add all possible perspectives together.
-This is, of course, impossible, so we can only do our best to comprehend the infinite.
-And in order to move towards comprehension, we must have a great respect for the variety of perspectives we come across, because each can and will contribute to our understanding of the whole.The differentiations that are meaningful for you may not be meaningful for me.
-Yet they both refer to the same reality.
+This is, of course, impossible, so we can only do our best to understand reality.
+And in order to move towards understanding, we must have a great respect for the variety of perspectives we come across, because each can contribute to our understanding of the whole.What is meaningful for you may not be meaningful for me.
+Yet both of our perspectives refer to the same reality.
 We are therefore ultimately capable of understanding each other.